Tammi Terrell: Early life

-According to Ludie's book, My Sister Tommie – The Real Tammi Terrell, Terrell was raped by three boys at the age of 11.
+According to Ludie's book My Sister Tommie – The Real Tammi Terrell, Terrell was raped by three boys at the age of 11.
 Around this time, she started to have migraine headaches.
-While it was not thought to be of significance at the time, family members would subsequently state that these headaches might have been related to her later diagnosis of brain cancer.
+While it was not thought to be of significance at the time, family members later stated that these headaches might have been related to her later diagnosis of brain cancer.

 Terrell attended Germantown High School in Philadelphia.

 Career

 Early recordings

-In 1960, Terrell signed under the Wand subsidiary of Scepter Records after being discovered by Luther Dixon, recording the ballad "If You See Bill" under the name Tammy Montgomery and doing demos for The Shirelles.
-After another single, Terrell left the label and, having been introduced to James Brown, signed a contract with him and began singing backup for his Revue concert tours.
-In 1961, Terrell created the group The Sherrys.
-However, in late 1962, she was kicked out of the group, due to multiple disputes.
-Eventually, they both went their separate ways, with The Sherrys moving on without her.
+In 1960, Terrell signed under the Wand subsidiary of Scepter Records after being discovered by Luther Dixon.
+She recorded the ballad "If You See Bill" under the name Tammy Montgomery, and did demos for the Shirelles.
+After another single, Terrell left the label.
+Having been introduced to James Brown, she signed a contract with him and began singing backup for his Revue concert tours.
+In 1961, Terrell created the group the Sherrys.
+In late 1962, she was kicked out due to multiple disputes.
+Eventually, they went their separate ways, with the Sherrys moving on without Terrell.
 In 1963, she recorded the song "I Cried".
 Released on Brown's Try Me Records, it became her first charting single, reaching No. 99 on the Billboard Hot 100.

-After this tenure ended, Terrell signed with Checker Records and released the Bert Berns-produced "If I Would Marry You", a duet with Jimmy Radcliffe, which Terrell co-composed.
-Following this relative failure, Terrell announced a semi-retirement from the music business and enrolled in the University of Pennsylvania where she majored in pre-med, staying at the school for two years.
+Terrell later signed with Checker Records and released the Bert Berns-produced "If I Would Marry You", a duet with Jimmy Radcliffe, which Terrell co-composed.
+Following this relative failure, Terrell announced a semi-retirement from the music business.
+Terrell enrolled in the University of Pennsylvania, where she majored in pre-med, staying at the school for two years.
 In the middle of this, Terrell was asked by Jerry Butler to sing with him in a series of shows in nightclubs.
-After an arrangement was made by Butler to assure Terrell that she could continue her schooling, she began touring with Butler.
+After Butler arranged to assure Terrell that she could continue her schooling, she began touring with Butler.
 In April 1965, during a performance at the Twenty Grand Club in Detroit, she was spotted by Motown CEO Berry Gordy, who promised to sign her to Motown.

-Terrell agreed and signed with the label on April 29, her 20th birthday.
+Terrell agreed and signed with Motown on April 29, 1965, her 20th birthday.
 "I Can't Believe You Love Me" became Terrell's first R&B top 40 single, followed almost immediately by "Come On and See Me".
 In 1966, Terrell recorded two future classics, Stevie Wonder's "All I Do (Is Think About You)" and The Isley Brothers' "This Old Heart of Mine (Is Weak for You)".
-After the release of her first single on Motown, Terrell joined the Motortown Revue opening for The Temptations.
+After the release of her first single on Motown, Terrell joined the Motortown Revue opening for the Temptations.